dominicgarrity/Binary_Communication_Channel/README.md

 # Binary_Communication_Channel
-A script that simulates a noisy binary communication channel and demonstrates the Law of Large Numbers.
+A script that simulates a noisy binary communication channel.

 Channel: